Skip to content

 What is the review examining?

-The Commission will:
+The Commission is:

-Download the terms of reference for the review
+Download the terms of reference for the review – updated January 2023

 In late 2021, the Commission requested a variation to the Terms of Reference to enable us to deliver the final report in two volumes to ensure we could properly consider all the information provided by the larger-than-anticipated number of employees and first responders who shared their experiences and views with us.